Kent County Community Awards

 Our Neighborhood Our Health mini-grants

 Our Neighborhood, Our Health (ONOH) is an approach to improving the health of a neighborhood where residents are asked to identify pressing health concerns and their solutions.
-It is a scalable, collaborative, place-based model based on community-based participatory research principles.
+It is a scalable, collaborative, place-based model built upon community-based participatory research principles.
 We focus on developing a framework for neighborhood health that relies on neighborhood-driven solutions to neighborhood-identified health needs with broad institutional support in Grand Rapids, Michigan.